dots-platform/skrecovery-app/README.md

 # Tutorials
 To learn more about the BDots platform as well as this example application, checkout our [tutorial](tutorial.md).
 The tutorial will equip you with the necessary knowledge to develop your own decentralized applications on BDots.

+# Join our Discord channels
+If you are have any questions or want to hear about our latest updates, come join our [discord](https://discord.gg/uVVyTFDpXV) channel.